rhyeen/cozy-ttrpg/README.md

 but workspaces doesn't play nice with firebase functions for some reason.
 Instead, we use a more standard symlinking approach.
 This closer mimics what we have to do when publishing `/shared` anyway.

+#### Shared folder changes not being picked up by Vite

+While Vite is running, go to its `vite.config.ts` and just update something on it.
+For example, change `preserveSymlinks` to `false`, save, then back to `true`.
+This flushes the Vite caches and reretrieves the dependencies.